 Pan-Fried Cauliflower with Roasted Tomatoes, Niçoise Olives, and Lemon Caper Sauce

-Photograph taken from above of a bowl of bowl of pan-fried cauliflower, roasted tomatoes, Niçoise olives, and a ramekin of lemon caper sauce
+Photograph taken from above of a bowl of pan-fried cauliflower, roasted tomatoes, Niçoise olives, and a ramekin of lemon caper sauce

 Prep time